 9 December, 2010

-We wondered down to the ruins and were blown away by the details in the ruins.
-Most of the alters and stellas were replicas, but they were very impressive.
+We wandered down to the ruins and were blown away by the details in the ruins.
+Most of the altars and stellas were replicas, but they were very impressive.
 Here are a couple of pics.

 14 December, 2010